-*- coding: utf-8 -*-

 circular: Flag indicating use of circular boundary conditions.

-which to apply the finite difference operator.
-If
+axes: Axis or axes over which to apply finite difference

 input_shape: Shape of input arrays of :meth:`__call__` and